Intrative case

-The intrative case (abbreviated itrt) is a case that roughly expresses the notion of the English preposition "amidst".
+The intrative case (abbreviated itrt) is a case that roughly expresses the notion of the English prepositions "amidst" or "between".

 It is found in the Limbu language, where it occurs with the locative suffix -ʼō.
 When conjoined, the two morphemes are pronounced as -lummō.

 It is also found in the Archi language, where it is marked with the affix -хъI(а-) (qˤ(a-)).